jupyter/notebook/docs/source/examples/Notebook/JavaScript Notebook Extensions.rst

 We've seen above that you can change the autosave rate by using a magic.
-This is typically something I don't want to type everytime, and that I don't like to embed into my workwlow and documents. (reader don't care what my autosave time is), let's build an extension that allow to do it.
+This is typically something I don't want to type everytime, and that I don't like to embed into my workflow and documents. (reader don't care what my autosave time is), let's build an extension that allow to do it.

-Create a dropdow elemement in the toolbar (DOM ``Jupyter.toolbar.element``), you will need
+Create a dropdown element in the toolbar (DOM ``Jupyter.toolbar.element``), you will need

 -  ``IPython.notebook.set_autosave_interval(miliseconds)``